 Ten Little Ladybugs – This cute book is not only fun to read, but also fun to touch!
 Kids will want to read this book day after day and it helps them learn to count.

-Insect Activities For Kids
+Spring Activities For Preschoolers

 Share With Us

-Did you make this craft with your kids or students?
+Did you make this activity with your kids or students?
 We’d love to feature them on our social media!

-For a chance to have your child’s craft featured, simply snap a picture of the completed project and post it to our Facebook page, email it to us directly by clicking here, or use #simpleeverydaymom on your social media!
+For a chance to have your child’s project featured, simply snap a picture of the completed project and post it to our Facebook page, email it to us directly by clicking here, or use #simpleeverydaymom on your social media!

-Handprint Butterfly Craft For Kids
+Handprint Butterfly Craft

 Instructions